September 10, 2020

 Chronic disease in the United States, already highly prevalent, is expected to worsen over the next several decades among all age groups.
 The burden of the associated physical and economic costs will worsen, as well.
 But the burdens of chronic disease do not just loom in the future: Evidence suggests that the high prevalence of chronic disease may be partially responsible for the devastating effects of the current coronavirus pandemic.
 Further, the economic consequences of the pandemic have made it even more difficult for the United States to afford the growing health care costs that result from chronic disease.

 A disease is considered chronic when it persists for at least a year and requires ongoing medical attention or limits daily activities.
-Approximately 45 percent of the U.S. population, 133 million Americans, suffer from at least one chronic disease.
+Approximately 47 percent of the U.S. population, 150 million Americans, suffered from at least one chronic disease, as of 2014.
 Almost 30 million Americans are living with five or more chronic diseases.
 The risk and prevalence of chronic disease grows as individuals age.
 Approximately 27 percent of children in the United States suffer from a chronic condition, while about 6 percent of children have more than one chronic condition.
 In contrast, around 60 percent of adults suffer from at least one chronic condition, while 42 percent suffer from multiple conditions.
 Among those 60 or older, at least 80 percent have one chronic illness and 50 percent have two.
 These ailments account for 70 percent of all deaths in America, killing more than 1.7 million people each year.

 The share of health care costs borne by those with chronic disease are disproportionate to the number of people affected.
 An estimated 84 percent of health care costs are attributed to the treatment of chronic disease.
 The rates are even higher for beneficiaries in public health insurance programs: 99 percent of Medicare and 80 percent of Medicaid spending went toward the treatment of chronic diseases, as of 2010.
 Given the correlation between chronic disease and age, this health and cost burden is only expected to grow: It’s estimated that by 2060, the U.S. population aged 65 years and older will more than double, from 46 million today to 98 million.